christopherosthues/starwars-progress-bar/README.md

 <!-- Plugin description -->
 This is the Star Wars Progress Bar for IJ based IDEs.
 It replaces the progress bar with random vehicles from Star Wars.

+The plugin can be configured via the settings.
+There you can e.g. select which vehicles should be displayed.
 <!-- Plugin description end -->

 ## Installation